Social Stories: What They Really Are and Why They Work (Beyond Definitions)

 Clear Tools for Understanding and Reducing Uncertainty

-Social Stories are short, personalized narratives designed to help children and young people — especially those on the autism spectrum or with special educational needs — to make sense of social situations, reduce anxiety, and develop self-regulation strategies.
-This article explains in simple terms what Social Stories are, why they work, and offers practical examples and tips
+Social Stories are short, personalized narratives designed to help children and young people — especially autistic individuals and those with special educational needs — understand social situations, reduce uncertainty, and support emotional regulation.

 What Are Social Stories?